← Back

 You can view, manage, or delete the data Omnisc stores in your browser at any time.

-- In most browsers: open Developer Tools (F12) → Application tab → Local Storage → select the Omnisc domain.
+In most browsers: open Developer Tools (F12) → Application tab → Local Storage / Cookies → select the relevant Omnisc domain.

-- Alternatively, you can clear localStorage manually through your browser's Developer Tools or by clearing your browser's site data through browser settings.
+• Alternatively, you can clear localStorage and cookies manually through your browser's Developer Tools or by clearing your browser's site data through browser settings.

 Please note: Clearing authentication data will sign you out, and you will need to sign in again to access the Service.

-Some browsers offer a "Do Not Track" (DNT) signal.
-Because Omnisc does not engage in cross-site tracking, behavioral advertising, or profiling, the Service operates the same way regardless of whether a DNT signal is received.
+Omnisc does not engage in cross-site tracking, behavioral advertising, or profiling, regardless of any DNT or GPC signal.

 9. Changes to This Policy

 We may update this Cookie & Technology Policy from time to time.
-If we make material changes — particularly if we introduce non-essential cookies or tracking technologies — we will notify you at least 30 days before the changes take effect through the Service, by email, or by other reasonable means.
+If we make material changes — particularly if we introduce new categories of non-essential cookies or tracking technologies — we will provide notice that is reasonable in the circumstances, normally at least 30 days before the changes take effect, through the Service, by email, or by other reasonable means.

 The updated version will become effective on the date stated at the top of this Policy.